Dankwansere/aop-routing/README.md

  ...some logic...
 }
 ```
-Should the need be required to pass a dynamic value to RouteNext, this can be done by allowing the targetted function to return a string or an **AopNavigator Object**.
+Should the need be required to pass a dynamic value to RouteNext, this can be done by allowing the targeted function to return a string or an **AopNavigator Object**.

 1. Below example will use the returned string value of the testMethod to route to the page
 ```